-Operators have now paid nearly $126.4 million to NJ state coffers, with nearly $43 million of that total coming this year.
+Operators have now paid nearly $130.3 million to NJ state coffers, with more than $43.5 million coming in the past 12 months.

 The all-time market share lead still belongs to Borgata AC, which dominated the industry revenue charts in the market’s early years.

 However, with the rate Golden Nugget is going, we now project that it will surpass Borgata as the lifetime market share leader by the time 2018 comes to a close.
 Already, the giant has caught Tropicana, and surpassed Caesars in November.
 This changing of the guard is highly significant, as its lends credence to the idea that smaller land-based brands can beat out industry giants in the online space.
 It’s at least something smaller casinos in other states will want to consider as they ramp up their iGaming lobbying efforts.

 The NJ online gambling industry staved off reaching maturity for another month, and there’s signs that it could continue to do so throughout 2018.
 Growth will be slower, undoubtedly, but 2018 will see a few interesting developments that could push annual revenue up moderately, perhaps as much as 10-15%.